devansharora18/color-palette/README.md

 3. Click the "+" button to add more colors or right-click to remove colors.
 4. The grid layout adjusts as you add or remove colors.

-## To Be Added

-Currently only the previous session is restored and the functionality to save different palletes to reuse them will be added in the future.

 ## Contribution Guidelines